tokafew420/markdown-editor/README.md

 All changes logged here are updates to the original source.

+### v0.3.0

+- Add modal dialog when switching files and the current file is dirty.
+- Add Bootstrap for modal component.
+- Add modal module (wrapper for bootstrap modal component).
+- Add utils module.
+- Fixed File dialog so that change event fires properly.
+  - Moved file dialog to a separate module.
+  - Clear file dialog value on new.

 ### v0.2.0

 - Changed editor into an EventEmitter and added 'dirty' and 'file-loaded' events.